RWTH-EBC/AixWeather/docs/source/Contribution.md

 Once your feature is ready, create a pull request and check if the pipeline succeeds.
 Assign a reviewer before merging.
 Once the review is finished, you can merge.

-Please note that the main branch is used in the WebApp and should always be synced with PyPi.
+Please note that the main branch is used in the WebApp and therefore changes here must be in line with the current version of the WebApp.
+Updates to the main branch that affect functionalities require therefore a PYPI RELEASE.
+The VM that hosts the WebApp must be updated.
 Pull requests should merge into the development first.
-Every merge of the development to the main branch must result in a PyPi release.
+The development branch contains a working version which can be functionally ahead of the WebApp.

 **Before** implementing or modifying modules, classes or functions, please read the following page.